 ■ Employ data and input validation, as well as request sanitization to protect against injection attacks (SQL, XSS, etc.) and prevent malformed or malicious payloads from reaching your systems.

-■ Manage your API keys, secrets, and certificates using zero trust and least privilege access principles.
+■ Manage your API keys(link is external), secrets, and certificates using zero trust and least privilege access principles.
 Follow best practices for secret management, and take action to prevent unauthorized access to API resources or the management interface of your API gateway.

 4. Regular Maintenance